FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/tagging.rst

 * From PHP code by using the response tagger to set tags and the cache manager to invalidate tags;
 * Set tags from twig templates with a function;
-* In project configuration or using annotations on controller actions.
+* In project configuration or using attributes on controller actions.

 You can add tags before the response object exists.
 The tags are automatically added to the response by a listener.
 The listener also detects pending tag